- Before school begins, read the Official Guide to Legal Specialties and take the Strengthsfinder assessment.

 - Attend Career Service Programs on Off-Campus Job Fairs.

-- Attend other Career Services presentations and programs sponsored by employers.
+- Attend other Career Development presentations and programs sponsored by employers.

 - Talk to professors about research assistant positions for the upcoming summer.

-- Brainstorm with Career Services about 1L job opportunities and strategies.
+- Brainstorm with Career Development about 1L job opportunities and strategies.

 - Watch for deadlines regarding Foreign Language Area Study fellowships.